André Gregory: Career

-1960s & 1970s
+1960s and 1970s

-During the 1960s and 1970s, Gregory directed a number of avant-garde productions developed through ensemble collaboration, the most famous of which was Alice in Wonderland (1970), based on Lewis Carroll's two classic Alice books.
-He founded his own theatrical company, The Manhattan Project, in 1968.
+During the 1960s and 1970s, Gregory directed several avant-garde productions developed through ensemble collaboration, the most famous of which was Alice in Wonderland (1970), based on Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking-Glass.

+In 1964, Gregory was hired as artistic director of a new company in Philadelphia, Theatre of the Living Arts.
+He ran the company for three years, garnering national recognition, until leaving in 1967 after a conflict with the board of directors over the controversial premiere of Rochelle Owens's Beclch.

+Gregory founded his own theatrical company, The Manhattan Project, in 1968.
 In 1975 he directed Our Late Night, the first produced play by Wallace Shawn, which began a long working relationship between the two men.

-Shortly afterward, Gregory's growing misgivings about the role of theatre in modern life, and what he felt was a trend toward fascism in the United States, led him to abruptly abandon theatre and leave the country.
-As described in the film My Dinner with Andre (1981), he traveled to Poland at director Jerzy Grotowski's invitation, where he developed a number of experimental theatrical events for private audiences.
-He spent several years in a variety of esoteric spiritual communities (such as Findhorn) developing an interest and practice in what could be called New Age beliefs.
+Shortly afterward, Gregory's growing misgivings about the role of theater in modern life and what he felt was a trend toward fascism in the United States led him to abruptly abandon theater and leave the country.
+As described in the film My Dinner with Andre (1981), he traveled at director Jerzy Grotowski's invitation to Poland, where he developed several experimental theatrical events for private audiences.
+He spent several years in various esoteric communities, such as Findhorn, developing an interest and practice in New Age beliefs.

-Although Gregory left the theatre in 1975, he has returned several times to direct small productions, usually for invited audiences.
-These included a long-running workshop of Uncle Vanya (adapted by David Mamet), which was developed from 1990 to 1994 and featured Shawn and Julianne Moore.
-Though never publicly performed, it was released as the film Vanya on 42nd Street by Gregory and Louis Malle.
-He appeared as himself, directing the play featured within the film.
-Gregory also directed a radio production of Shawn's play, The Designated Mourner, in 2002.